 What to Look for in a Payment Hub

-TL;DR: A strong payment hub should give you more control over providers, routing, retries, reporting, compliance workflows, and deployment choices.
+A strong payment hub should give you more control over providers, routing, retries, reporting, compliance workflows, and deployment choices.

 Use these criteria when comparing the top payment hub platforms and solutions in 2026: